sehHeiden/poll_election_bavaria_2023/readme.md

+---
+title: Mastodon - Election Predictions
+author: Sebastian Heiden
+type: reference
+date: 2023-12-09
+topics: [Mastodon Election Bavarian Elixir Nx]
+showMiniToc: true
+---

 # Mastodon - Election Predictions

 We try to predict voting result in the 2023 Bavarian state election by Mastodon posts.
 Mastodon is a micro blogging service, often discussed as an alternative to X.

-We apply frequency based and sentiment based methods on the posts.
 The last polls before the election show an average error of about 0.7 to 0.9 percent per major party.
 A time weighted average of the polls of the last six weeks before the election reduced the error to 0.39 percentage points per party.

+We apply frequency based and sentiment based methods on the posts:

+* frequency based
+  * Bavarian or other German posts: between Aug.
+29th and Oct.
+7th.
+  * Bavarian or other German posts: between Sep.
+17th and Oct.
+7th.
+  * Most positive post per Bavarian or other German author: between Sep.
+17th and Oct.
+7th.
+* sentiment based
+  * weighted weekly sentiment.
+  * fit of sentiment versus weekly averaged polls.

+We have a total of 160 Bavarian users, with evaluable posts.
+The sample size is to low, to ensure high significance to represent the population.
 Applying frequency based methods on the Mastodon posts shows a best error of 4.4 percentage points per party.
-When using a fit of the sentiment versus the polls, we get an error 0.40 percentage points per party compared to the election result.
-The dependency on the sentiment is only about 2.5 % percentage points, the rest can be attributed to the parties themselves.
+When we fit the polls versus the sentiment, we get an error 0.40 percentage points per party compared to the election result.
+While the average of the polls in the last six weeks have an error 0.39.
+The dependency on the sentiment is only about 2.5 percentage points, the rest can be attributed to the parties themselves.

 ## Introduction and Objectives